 I synthesize nanomaterials, such as nanoporous and nanoparticulate titania, silica, carbon, alumina, and metal–organic frameworks.

-I design materials toward their application.
-So far, I focused on environmental and energy-related applications such as photocatalysis, energy conversion and storage, CO2 adsorption, and thermal barriers.
+I design materials toward environmental and energy-related applications, such as photocatalysis, energy conversion and storage, CO2 adsorption, and thermal barriers.

 I characterize nanomaterials with adsorption techniques (N2 and CO2 adsorption), powder X-ray diffraction (XRD), scanning electron microscopy (SEM), transmission electron microscopy (TEM), thermogravimetry (TG), differential scanning calorimetry (DSC), UV–Vis spectroscopy, and electrochemistry.